jonelo/jonelo/README.md

 ## About me

 Welcome.
 I am Johann N. Löfflmann from Munich, Germany.
-My first computer was a C-64.
-I have an university degree in computer science/IT.
+My first computer was a C64.
+I have a university degree in computer science.
 I worked for both Sun Microsystems and Oracle as a tech engineer, and Java was my daily business for many years.
 Today I am working as a presales consultant for tailored IoT projects.
-Once a developer always a developer.
-For 20+ years I enjoy writing FOSS code.
+Once a developer, always a developer.
+For 20+ years, I have enjoyed writing FLOSS code.
 Robust, modern, shiny code.
 Well, at least sometimes 😉

-✨ You can find more info about me at
+✨ You can find more information about me at
 - https://johann.loefflmann.net
 - https://www.credly.com/users/johann-loefflmann/badges and
 - https://www.linkedin.com/in/johannloefflmann/ - let's keep in touch, and